 In addition to our clinical programs, we are developing two additional preclinical integrin-based programs.
 The first of these is our oncology program.
-As TGF-ß biology has been elucidated, it has become increasingly understood in the scientific literature that TGF-ß plays an important anti-inflammatory role in the tumor micro-environment, preventing T-cell infiltration and inhibiting release of various cytokines.
+As TGF- $\beta$ biology has been elucidated, it has become increasingly understood in the scientific literature that TGF- $\beta$ plays an important antiinflammatory role in the tumor micro-environment, preventing T-cell infiltration and inhibiting release of various cytokines.
 This mechanism is becoming increasingly recognized as a potential cause of the resistance to checkpoint inhibitors such as anti-PD-1 therapies seen in many tumors.
-We are targeting the TGF-ß activating integrin $\alpha_v \beta{\$}$, which is upregulated in certain tumors with the goal of sensitizing tumors to checkpoint inhibitors.
+We are targeting the TGF- $\beta$ activating integrin $\alpha\nu\beta$ 8, which is upregulated in certain tumors with the goal of sensitizing tumors to checkpoint inhibitors.
 This program has generated positive data in preclinical tumor models and our candidate is currently undergoing IND-enabling studies.
+We expect to submit an IND application for our oncology program by the end of 2022.

-Our second preclinical program is an allosteric agonistic monoclonal antibody against an undisclosed integrin receptor being developed for treatment of muscular dystrophies, including Duchenne Muscular Dystrophy.
+Our second preclinical program is an allosteric agonistic monoclonal antibody against an undisclosed integrin receptor being developed for treatment of muscular dystrophies, including Duchenne Muscular Dystrophy, or DMD.
 The target integrin is upregulated on muscle cells across multiple muscular dystrophy indications, acting as a substitute for dystrophin and helping to anchor muscle cells to the extracellular matrix.
 The program utilizes an allosteric agonistic antibody to activate the target in order to augment the naturally occurring compensatory mechanism.
 Because the antibody is not mutation specific, it could potentially be effective as a single therapy or in combination with other treatment modalities across multiple muscular dystrophy indications.
-This program is currently in the candidate selection phase of development.
+Our muscular dystrophy candidate is currently undergoing IND enabling studies with submission of an IND application by the end of 2022.